cmclean5/cdm-workshop1/_episodes/checklist.md

 ---
-title: "Workflow checklist" # title of the episode
+title: Workflow checklist
-teaching: 5 # time required to teach (minutes)
+teaching: 5
-exercises: 20 # time required for participants to do the activities (minutes)
+exercises: 20
-duration: 0 # duration not included in teaching/exercises time (minutes)
+duration: 0
-summary:
+summary: null
-questions:
+questions: null
-objectives:
+objectives: null
-keypoints:
+keypoints: null
 is-break: false
 day: 1
 order: 200000
-ukrn_wb_rules: # list of rules for the UKRN Workshop Builder tool
+ukrn_wb_rules: null

 ---
 ## How to use this checklist

 - Copy the checklist to a new document.